NoMachine is designed to work out-of-the-box on headless machines provided a desktop environment is installed.

 1) Setup Xorg for working in headless mode

 1.1) For NVIDIA GPUs and proprietary driver only, another possibility is to configure X.org to run headless (use --allow-empty-initial-configuration)

 1.2) Install a Xorg dummy driver

 1.3) Create fake EDID (Extended Display Identification Data) and use it in Xorg.conf (EDID are stored in the monitor and read out by the GPU when monitor is connected)

-It can happen, depending on the video card, that the X server is running but it is not rendering because the video card is turned off.
-In this case NoMachine detects the X server and doesn't use its own display service.
-As a result, the NoMachine session shows only a black screen.
+A specific case which leads to black screen on Linux is when the X server is running but it is not rendering because the video card is turned off.
+In this case NoMachine doesn't use its own virtual display because it detects that the X server running.

 Use the proper command to stop the X server accoding to your display manager, for example:

 sudo systemctl stop lightdm

 or, if you don't know which is, use the "display-manager" alias: